This creamy no-bake Vegan cheesecake makes a delightful fresh and fruity dessert that is perfect for Summer.

 - First, soak the cashews and dates.

 - Line the bottom of a a 9” spring-form pan and grease the sides with coconut oil.

-- Blitz all of the ingredients for the crust in a food processor until you have a dough like consistency.
+- Blitz all of the ingredients for the crust in a food processor until you have a dough-like consistency.
 If you scoop out some of the ingredients then it should hold together in a ball, this is how you know it is done.
-Scoop out the crust and place on the bottom of the pan and press down to ensure base is even.
+Scoop out the crust and place it on the bottom of the pan and press down to ensure the base is even.

 - Place the crust in the freezer while you make the rest of the cheesecake.
 Rinse out your food processor.